-- As long as you are hitting you hit your macros by the end of the day, it doesn't matter if you eat it all for dinner, breakfast or spread it out across the day.
+As long as you hit your macros by the end of the day, it doesn’t matter if you eat it all for dinner, breakfast or spread it out across the day.

-- Some days you are going to hungry more than others and you will be tempted to do a heaping cup full instead of just a cup.
+Some days you are going to be more hungry than others and you will be tempted to do a heaping cup full instead of just a cup.
 This leads to you consuming an extra 200-300 calories in a day.
 Over the course of the week that can lead to upwards of 1000-2000 calories!